Related News Articles

 Accountability for the answer – that’s an issue.
 As one observing organization noted in a critique: "Connecting longitudinal medical records to a probabilistic language model collapses aggregation, interpretation, and influence into a single system that cannot be held clinically, legally, or ethically accountable for the narratives it produces."
 Or put another way, it might sound like a correct and confidently provided answer, but is that good enough?
 Maybe not.

 We’ve been here before.
-Organizations like Boston Children’s Hospital want to be first with the most tech, including AI.
-Perhaps they have a department dedicated to finding tech partnerships like IBM Watson or cultivate AI experts or deliver a data transformation project.
+Organizations like Boston Children’s Hospital have always wanted to be first with the most tech, including AI.
+Perhaps they have a department dedicated to finding tech partnerships like IBM Watson or they cultivate AI experts or deliver a data transformation project.
 And a startup accelerator to help launch companies?
 The mission: “Boston Children’s will continue to be recognized locally, regionally, nationally and internationally as a premier provider of up-to-date healthcare education, technological advancements, and skills development to physicians and other healthcare professionals.”
 This is second to its primary mission to” provide the highest quality healthcare.”
 So many new tech projects fail – in the context of a care delivery mission, are they distractions or benefits?

 category tags: